Krusty84/Teamcenter-File-PushPuller/README.md

 To quickly test the service, use the Postman collection: **Teamcenter-File-PushPuller.postman_collection.json**

 Currently, the **create-dataset** method is implemented for creating a dataset and uploading a file to it.

-The method for downloading a file from a dataset might be implemented at some point in the future.
+UPD.On October 13, 2024, I added a method **download-dataset** to download a file from the specified dataset